-(2) Interest income figures reflected in the City's audited financial statements also include income from other accounts.
+(b) Interest Income figures reflected in the City's audited financial statements also include income from other accounts.

-(3) Expenses include all operating expenses less depreciation (no debt service expenses).
+(c) Expenses include all operating expenses less depreciation (no debt service expenses).

-(4) The final TWDB installment delivery was made on March 6, 2015.
+(d) The final TWDB installment delivery was made on March 6, 2015.

-(5) These funds are available and being used to pay debt service under the terms of a contractual agreement with the TIRZ.
-Source: the City of Midlothian.
+(e) These funds are available and are being used to pay debt service under the terms of a contractual agreement with the TIRZ.

+Source: The City of Midlothian